-- Cohort of 124 leading edge headteachers and their circuit supervisors from all 10 regions of Ghana fully involved in research and development.
+- A cohort of one hundred and twenty-four (124) leading-edge headteachers and their circuit supervisors from all ten (10) regions of Ghana fully involved in research and development.

-- All 216 District Education Training Officers trained to support LFL training activities in their districts.
+- All the two hundred and sixteen (216) District Education Training Officers trained to support LFL training activities in their districts.

-- After training trainers from the Teacher Education Division of GES, they have in turn trained over 5000 school leaders, with technical support from IEPA.
+- After training trainers from the Teacher Education Division of Ghana Education Service (GES), they have in turn trained over 5,000 school leaders, with technical support from IEPA.